-After a “Unite the Right” rally in Virginia to protest against the removal of a statue of Robert E. Lee resulted in the death of a woman who was demonstrating against white supremacy, many other cities across America have decided to remove Confederate statues and monuments.
+After a “Unite the Right” rally in Virginia in August to protest against the removal of a statue of Robert E. Lee resulted in the death of a woman who was demonstrating against white supremacy, other cities have decided to remove Confederate statues.

-Here is a running list of all the monuments that have been removed and the cities that have removed them:
+Here is a running list of all the monuments and statues that have been removed and the cities that have taken them down:

 Under cover of darkness, city workers removed a statue on Aug.
 18 of former Supreme Court Justice Roger Taney that had been on the State House’s front lawn for 145 years.
 Taney authored the Supreme Court’s 1857 Dred Scott decision, which held that African-Americans could not be U.S. citizens.
 The city’s Republican mayor said through a spokesman that it was removed “as a matter of public safety.”